What is an ECG: Measuring the Heart's Electrical Activity

 A typical ECG result shows a regular, rhythmic pattern, while an abnormal result may indicate issues like skipped beats, irregular rhythms, or signs of a past heart attack.
 ECGs are commonly used in hospitals, clinics, and doctor's offices and are often performed in conjunction with other diagnostic tests to provide a comprehensive understanding of heart health.

-Types Of ECGs
+Types of ECGs

 Electrocardiograms (ECGs) come in various types, each serving distinct diagnostic purposes.
 A standard 12-lead ECG provides a comprehensive view of the heart's electrical activity from multiple angles, making it helpful in diagnosing arrhythmias, ischemia, and other cardiac conditions.
+It records electrical signals from 12 different leads placed on the body's surface, creating a detailed representation of heart function.

+Other types include the Holter monitor, which continuously records ECG data over 24-48 hours to capture intermittent arrhythmias not detected during a standard ECG.
 The event monitor, worn for weeks, records ECG data when symptoms occur.
 Additionally, portable ECG devices allow for real-time monitoring and immediate assessment and are often used for quick evaluations or remote monitoring of patients.

-• Resting ECG: A resting ECG measures the heart's electrical activity while the patient is at rest to identify abnormalities.
+- Resting ECG: A resting ECG measures the heart's electrical activity while the patient is at rest to identify abnormalities.

-• Stress ECG: A stress ECG monitors heart activity during physical exertion to assess how well the heart performs under stress.
+- Stress ECG: A stress ECG monitors heart activity during physical exertion to assess how well the heart performs under stress.

-• Holter Monitor: A Holter monitor continuously records heart activity over 24-48 hours to detect irregularities not captured in a standard ECG.
+- Holter Monitor: A Holter monitor continuously records heart activity over 24-48 hours to detect irregularities not captured in a standard ECG.

-• Event Recorder: An event recorder captures ECG data during symptoms or episodes.
+- Event Recorder: An event recorder captures ECG data during symptoms or episodes.
 It is.
 It is typically worn for weeks to identify intermittent arrhythmias.

-• Implantable Loop Recorder: An implantable loop recorder continuously monitors and records heart activity over long periods to detect infrequent arrhythmias.
+- Implantable Loop Recorder: An implantable loop recorder continuously monitors and records heart activity over long periods to detect infrequent arrhythmias.

 ECG Procedure